cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     (comes in handy when working in teams where local environment reproducibility is strongly encouraged).

+debug [n]
+    Indicates whether the project should be configured for debugging.
+    This option is relevant for Cookiecutter Django developers only.

 .. _MIT: https://opensource.org/licenses/MIT
 .. _BSD: https://opensource.org/licenses/BSD-3-Clause